GmEsoft/BASIC_Use_GOTO_to_jump_into_a_sub/README.md

 i = 2  j = 2
 Jump out
 exited FOR I loop
+READY
+>
 ````

+Here, by forcing the NEXT statement at line 70 to increment the variable I, the FOR J stack frame is forced to be discarded, so the FOR J loop is now effectively exited.

 We can also demonstrate that a RETURN in a loop effectively breaks the loop, with the following example _without_ the control variables after NEXT,
 where the inner loop is moved to a subroutine.
 The NEXT statement in line 70 always bumps the I variable, whether the FOR J loop was broken or not.